matthewdias/kitsu-plex-scrobbler/README.md

 ### Features/Constraints

 - Watches Plex log file for activity and submits to Kitsu
-- Supports thetvdb and [hama](https://github.com/ZeroQI/Hama.bundle) agents
+- Supports thetvdb and [hama](https://github.com/ZeroQI/Hama.bundle) agents.
+(Use hama for best results)
 - Will only work for shows that have a TheTVDB or AniDB mapping on Kitsu
 - Must run on same machine as Plex Media Server
 - Requires [Node.js](http://nodejs.org/)